Zahlavi

 ALICE (A Large Ion Collider Experiment)

-ALICE is one of the four big experiments at the LHC and at the same time ALICE is the only LHC experiment fully dedicated to exploration of nuclear matter at extreme energy density and temperature.
-ALICE has a very broad physics program in which physicists try to capture properties of the elusive state of the QGP.
-At NPI, our physics focus is primarily on analysis of jet properties in proton-proton, proton-lead and lead-lead collisions.
-Jets are collimated sprays of particles created by fragmentation of highly virtual quarks and gluons.
-Since jets are produced imminent to QGP formation, they are considered an ideal tool to study properties of the QGP.
+ALICE is one of the four big experiments at the LHC.
+It is the only LHC experiment fully dedicated to the investigation of nuclear matter at extreme energy density and temperature.
+ALICE has a broad physics program in which physicists try to capture the properties of the elusive state of the QGP.
+At NPI, our physics focus is primarily on the analysis of jet properties in proton-proton, proton-lead, and lead-lead collisions.
+Jets are collimated sprays of particles created by the fragmentation of highly virtual quarks and gluons.
+Since jets are produced imminent to QGP formation, they are considered an ideal tool to study the properties of the QGP.

 Our third activity in ALICE concerns Grid computing.
-Amounts of data produced in the collisions at the LHC exceed substantially capacities of the CERN Computing Center to process and store.
-As a solution, an infrastructure of worldwide distributed computing centers connected through high throughput network and operated by the local institutions involved in the LHC projects was created.
-Centers involved in this infrastructure called the LHC Computing Grid (LCG) provide sufficient resources for handling and storage of the LHC data.
+The amount of data produced in the collisions at the LHC substantially exceeds the capacities of the CERN Computing Center for data processing and storage.
+As a solution, an infrastructure of worldwide distributed computing centers connected through a high-throughput network and operated by the local institutions involved in the LHC projects was created.
+Centers involved in this infrastructure called the LHC Computing Grid (LCG) provide sufficient resources for LHC data handling and storage.
 Our involvement in the LCG is realized by ensuring a flawless processing and storage of the ALICE data at the computing center at the Institute of Physics (IoP) of the CAS in Prague which is involved in the LCG.
-At IoP we have hosted computing servers dedicated to ALICE and a part of the storage.
-The other part of the storage for ALICE is directly installed and operated at our institute.
-Our share in the total computing for ALICE has been significant right from the start of the LHC Computing Grid operations.
+At IoP we host computing servers dedicated to ALICE.
+The data storage servers for ALICE are installed and operated at our institute.
+Our share in the total computing for ALICE has been significant since the beginning of the LHC Computing Grid operations.

 Team members of the ALICE experiment: